RedHatQE/teflo_examples/resource_check/semaphore_playbook_check/README.md

 ### Resource Check
 The **resource_check** section defines what Teflo should check for.

- * The *service* key takes a list services/systems being monitored by a status page like semaphore
+ * The *monitored_services* key takes a list services/systems being monitored by a status page like semaphore

  * The *playbook* key takes a path to a playbook, [non_semaphore_check.yml](custom_res_checks/non_semaphore_check.yml), that defines a simple uri check for services/systems NOT being monitored by semaphore